sujitdebnath/fau-bionet-project-ws23/README.md

 ### 2. Pipelines

 The overall pipeline consists of three key stages: preprocessing adata, automatic cell-type annotation, and differential gene expression (DGE) analysis.
-These stages are designed to process single-cell RNA sequencing (scRNA-seq) data, annotate cell types, and identify differentially expressed genes associated with specific case vs control dataset for a specific disease.
+These stages are designed to process single-cell RNA sequencing (scRNA-seq) data, annotate cell types, and identify differentially expressed genes associated with case vs control dataset for a specific disease.
 However, the overall pipelines are managed and executed using the `run_pipelines.sh` script [[script-url](./pipelines/run_pipelines.sh)].
-For detailed instructions on running the pipelines, refer to the environment setup section.
+For detailed instructions on running the pipelines, please refer to the environment setup section.

 #### 2.1.
 Preprocessing adata
 The preprocessing pipeline applies quantity control to filter low-quality observations based on thresholds for mitochondrial gene expression, UMIs, and detected genes.
 It then normalizes the data using logarithmic transformation and Pearson correlation, selects highly variable genes, and performs principal component analysis (PCA) for dimensionality reduction.
 Finally, it constructs a neighborhood graph for visualization and applies clustering methods such as Leiden to identify cell populations. [[script-url](./pipelines/services/adata_preprocessor.py)]

 #### 2.2.
 Automatic Cell-type Annotation
+In this stage, automatic cell types annotation has been done using two methods, such as, [SCSA](https://www.frontiersin.org/journals/genetics/articles/10.3389/fgene.2020.00490/full) and [MetaTiME](https://www.nature.com/articles/s41467-023-38333-8).

+In this stage, automatic cell type annotation has been performed using two methods: SCSA and MetaTiME.

+#### 2.2.
+Automatic Cell-type Annotation

+In this stage, automatic cell type annotation has been performed using two methods: SCSA and MetaTiME.

+- **SCSA:** SCSA (Single-Cell Score Annotation) is an automatic tool for annotating cell types from scRNA-seq data.
+It employs a score annotation model that combines differentially expressed genes (DEGs) and confidence levels of cell markers from both known and user-defined information.
+This method eliminates the need for manual strategies, providing consistent and precise cell type annotations.
+Evaluation on real scRNA-seq datasets demonstrates SCSA's ability to assign cells to correct types with desirable precision. [[original-paper](https://www.frontiersin.org/journals/genetics/articles/10.3389/fgene.2020.00490/full)]

+- **MetaTiME:** MetaTiME (MetaTiME-TME) is another method utilized for automatic cell type annotation.
+It leverages pre-trained MeC models and functional annotations to project single cells into MeC space, where cell states are annotated based on MeC scores.
+This approach enables fine-grained cell state annotation, facilitating a deeper understanding of the cellular composition of complex tissues and environments. [[original-paper](https://www.nature.com/articles/s41467-023-38333-8)]

-This pipeline automatically annotates cell types using the SCSA method.
-It utilizes reference datasets such as CellMarker or PanglaoDB to assign cell types based on fold change and p-value thresholds.
-The annotated cell types are then visualized using embeddings such as UMAP, along with donor information.
+After annotated cell types using SCSA and MetaTiME, they are then visualized using embeddings such as UMAP.
 Additionally, the Ratio of Observed to Expected cell numbers (Ro/e) is calculated to quantify tissue preferences of each cluster, if applicable. [[script-url](./pipelines/services/cell_type_annotation.py)]

 #### 2.3.
 DGE Analysis

-The differential gene expression (DGE) analysis pipeline performs gene expression analysis using various methods such as t-test, Wilcoxon, logistic regression, and t-test with overestimated variance.
+The differential gene expression (DGE) analysis pipeline performs gene expression analysis using various methods such as _**t-test, wilcoxon rank-sum, logistic regression, and t-test with overestimated variance**_.
 It ranks genes based on their expression differences between groups (e.g., case vs. control) for each donor.
 The results are stored in a CSV file containing information such as gene names, target cell types, donors, method used, scores, adjusted p-values, and log-fold changes.
 This analysis aids in identifying genes associated with specific cell types in the context of different diseases. [[script-url](./pipelines/services/diff_gene_exp_analysis.py)]

 ### 3. Dashboard